joaop21/DistribuMinho/README.md

 # DistribuMinho
-Databases project for a delivery company in MySQL and Neo4j
+Databases project for a delivery company in MySQL and Neo4j, using SQL and Cypher.

 This project was carried out in the first semester of the third year of computer engineering at University of Minho.
 [2018-2019]